ronnykroy/QBixlabs/README.md

 QBixlabs
 ========

-It is static web site with Responsive design built using HTML5, CSS3 and JQuery
+It is static web site with Responsive design built using HTML5, CSS3 and JQuery.

+We have embedded PHP to enhance code reusability.